-“The fund I’ve established represents my dedication and care for those who come behind me,” Ford said.
-“There are a lot of problems in the world today, and while I can’t solve everything, I have found a way to focus on what’s most important to me to have the greatest impact.
+“The fund I established represents my dedication and care for those who come behind me,” Ford said.
+“There are a lot of problems in the world today, and while I can’t solve everything, I found a way to focus on what’s most important to me to have the greatest impact.
 I think if you look beyond yourself, you begin to see the world through a new lens and recognize the importance of helping others.”

 “Sometimes your life gets interrupted by events that are beyond your control,” Ford said.
 “Though difficult, these experiences can really help to shape you.”

 Ford hopes the fund she established will not only honor the memory of the three women it is named for, but will also lead to better treatment options for breast cancer, and ultimately a cure.
-She also hopes the gift can help provide supportive services for patients and their family members.
+She also hopes the gift will provide supportive services for patients and their family members.

 “When you first hear that a family member has been diagnosed with cancer, it can be isolating, and you can experience a range of emotions — anger, sadness, helplessness,” Ford said.
 “I’m hoping that this funding can help provide support because not everyone has a nuclear family, not everyone has someone they can call when they’re facing something like this.”

-“If anyone can find a cure for cancer, I think the University of Chicago has the ability to because it attracts some of the brightest minds — people who are dedicated to finding a cure, who wake up every day ready to go into the laboratory to study the disease and build on prior research,” Ford said.
+“If anyone can find a cure for cancer, I think the University of Chicago has the ability to because it attracts some of the brightest minds — people dedicated to finding a cure, who wake up every day ready to go into the laboratory to study the disease and build on prior research,” Ford said.

 If you would like to learn more about how you can support breast cancer research at UChicago Medicine, please contact Katy Solomon, Senior Associate Director of Individual Giving, at (773) 702-6640 or email@example.com.